treeverse/lakeFS/docs/reference/authorization.md

 ### SOC2 Compliance

-For a scalable managed lakeFS service with guaranteed SLAs, which is SOC 2 Compliant try https://lakefs.cloud
+For a scalable managed lakeFS service with guaranteed SLAs, which is SOC 2 Compliant try [lakeFS cloud](https://lakefs.cloud)